 - Faculty and staff are strongly encouraged to access online training materials provided by United Educators.
 These include:

 - Prevent Sexual Violence Together

 Reporting Concerns and Complaints.
 In the event of an emergency, all faculty, staff, students, and visitors should call 911, and then call the Campus Safety Department.
 The Campus Safety Department can be reached from any campus phone by dialing ext.
 6222 or (805) 565-6222 from an off-campus phone.

 Handbooks for students, faculty, and staff provide means for reporting concerns and complaints.
 A summary of these avenues for students is included in the Student Concerns and Complaint Policy.

 The Westmont College Unlawful Sexual Misconduct Policies and Procedures and Bias, Harassment and Discrimination Policies and Procedures identify those designated to receive such reports.
 Individuals may also use the Unlawful Sexual Misconduct and Bias-Related Incident Report Form.

 Clery Report.
 Each year, Westmont distributes information about its campus safety procedures, crime statistics, and campus fire safety procedures.
 This is an online report.

 Resources for Victims.
-Students are encouraged to take advantage as needed of campus resources -- e.g., Health and Counseling Center (additional resources for students are included in the Sexual Assault Policy found on pages 69 – 70 in the Student Handbook).
+Students are encouraged to take advantage as needed of campus resources -- e.g., CAPS and Health Center (additional resources for students are included on the Student Life Policies, Procedures, & Resources website).
 Likewise, faculty and staff are encouraged to take advantage as needed of Employee Assistance Program benefits (including counseling and legal services) and other off-campus resources.